Kullorsuaq: Prehistory

 The Upernavik Archipelago was among the earliest-settled areas of Greenland, the first migrants arriving approximately 4,000 years ago.
-All southbound migrations of the Inuit passed through the area, leaving behind a trail of archeological sites.
+All southbound migrations of the Inuit passed through the area, leaving behind a trail of archaeological sites.
 These first settlers belong to the Saqqaq culture but were followed around 3,000 years ago by the Dorset culture, which spread along the coast of Baffin Bay.
 In the 13th and 14th centuries, the Dorset were themselves displaced by the Thule people.

 The archipelago has been continuously – but sparsely – inhabited over this period.
 Migrants in the 19th and early 20th centuries found many ruins of Inuit settlement on Kullorsuaq, Kiatassuaq, and other smaller islands around Melville Bay, although Danish settlers during the colonial era were unaware of Kullorsuaq until the end of 19th century.

 20th century

 The modern settlement was initially populated by hunters from now-abandoned villages to Kiatassuaq's south: Inussulik Bay, Sugar Loaf Bay, and Tasiusaq Bay.
 The initial wave of settlers originated in villages of fewer than 10 people: Ikermiut (abandoned 1954), Itissaalik (abandoned 1957), and Kuuk (abandoned 1972).
 Several families of hunters from Nuussuaq also moved north to Kullorsuaq, which was founded in 1928.

 Between 1930 and 1960, northwestern Greenland underwent a consolidation phase, largely driven by the Danish colonial authorities via Royal Greenland, then part of KNI, which possessed an island-wide monopoly on trade.
 The mutual agreement between the hunting families and the trade company limited the pre-war northward expansion until the 1950s, when the populations of the smaller settlements reinforced larger communities in Nuussuaq and Kullorsuaq.
 In 1952, Kullorsuaq became the northernmost trading post in the archipelago with the establishment of its first year-round shop.

 In the 1960s, Kullorsuaq was a staging point for further expansion into Savissivik 274 km to the northwest, although this was unsuccessful and most migrants returned south in the 1980s and 1990s.
 Today, the settlement remains one of the most traditional hunting and fishing villages in Greenland.

 The French film “Le voyage au Groenland” (english: Journey to Greenland) directed by Sébastien Betbeder which premiered in 2016 takes place in Kullorsuaq.